 Here are some pointers for navigating the mortgage refinance process:

-- Map out how long you’re planning to stay.
-You could relocate for work, school, or other reasons in the not-so-distant future.
+- Figure out how long you plan to own your home.
 “It may not make sense to refinance if the homeowner believes they are going to move in less than two years,” Boomer says.

 - Consider your loan term and what you can afford.
-The most common loan terms are 30-year and 15-year terms, though some lenders allow you to pick a custom term.
+The most common loan terms are 30-year and 15-year terms, though some lenders allow custom terms.
 Think about whether it’s worth making higher monthly payments with a shorter term in exchange for paying less interest overall.
 Alternately, a longer term would reduce your payment but cost you more in interest.

 - Research your lender carefully.
-Your refinance may extend your loan term, so you want to make sure you’re committing to a lender that you like.
+You’ll be repaying your mortgage for years, so it’s a good idea to make sure you’re going to be working with a lender that you like.
 “Always work with a reputable lender who can advise the best path to follow and guide you through the process,” Boomer says.

 Mortgage Refinancing FAQ

 Still have questions about refinancing?
-Let’s break down some commonly asked topics.
+Let’s answer some frequently asked questions.

-Some lenders offer a no-closing-cost refinance, which lets you avoid paying the closing costs upfront.
+Some lenders offer a no-closing-cost refinance, which allows you to avoid paying the closing costs upfront.
 But that doesn’t mean they disappear.
 The closing costs are added to your principal, or you pay a higher interest rate to cover them.